fotox/VIKI-Heat-2.0/README.md

 1. Connect the RJ-45 communication cable on the top side.
 2. Switch on the FI and circuit breakers.
 3. Boot the Raspberry Pi with the micro-SD containing the [V.I.K.I–HEAT](documentation/viki_heat.img) image.
-4. Ensure BCM2835 and Docker are correctly installed (see section above).
+4. Ensure BCM2835 and Docker are correctly running (see section above).
 5. Access the web interface via your network using the Pi’s IP address on port 80.
 6. Configure your household and heating parameters in the Settings section.
 7. Verify temperature readings in the dashboard.